 A lower quality, but above 45PSV, ( see BS 594 or appropriate part of BS EN 13108 ) aggregate can be used in the matrix of the layer.

-picture above shows the surface where a 14mm. precoated
+picture to the left shows the surface where a 14mm. precoated

 chipping has been spread.

 The use of a 14mm. chipping gives a less rugous surface, but will still give adequate texture in most situations.

 When a 14mm. chipping is used it is only necessary to lay a 30mm. thick layer of a 30% / 10mm. aggregate size hot rolled asphalt wearing course.